MrMonkey420/mrmonkey420.github.io/README.md

 **The Binding of Isaac**

 The Binding of Isaac is a rogue-like game that in some situations has plenty of enemies and bullets moving arround at the same time in the same space.
-It is a more recent game, but that doesn't mean it uses some of this methods, specially sprite sorting.
+It is a more recent game, but that does not mean it don't uses some of this methods, specially sprite sorting.

 **Donkey Kong Country**